Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: Introduction

 \section{Introduction}

 Everettian quantum mechanics (EQM) is a minimalist interpretation of quantum mechanics with some counter-intuitive features (\cite{sep-qm-manyworlds, sep-qm-everett}).
-Instead of attempting to collapse the quantum state or adding extra variables to obtain a definite outcome for each experiment, it proposes to take unitary quantum mechanics as fundamental and replace our single-world ontology with a multiverse, where every possible outcome of an experiment is realized in some branch (a parallel world).
-Hence it is also sometimes called the `many-worlds' interpretation.
+Instead of collapsing the quantum state or adding extra variables to obtain a definite outcome for each experiment, it proposes to take unitary quantum mechanics as fundamental and replace our single-world ontology with a multiverse, where every possible outcome of an experiment is realized in some branch (a parallel world).

-There are two main issues with EQM, one metaphysical and the other epistemological.
+EQM faces two main issues, one metaphysical and the other epistemological.
 The metaphysical issue concerns the ontology of EQM.
 How do we obtain the appearance of a classical world, with definite records and observers, from the quantum state?
 A much discussed solution appeals to decoherence, with its ability to suppress interference and give rise to an ``emergent multiverse'' (\cite{Wallace2012}).
 The universal quantum state evolves into one with many branches, each representing an emergent (quasi-)classical world.

 The epistemological issue concerns the understanding of probability in EQM.
 A key postulate of quantum mechanics, and a crucial element of its empirical confirmation, is the Born rule: the probability of observing a certain outcome is given by the squared amplitude of the quantum state.
-How should we make sense of this probability when every measurement outcome occurs on some branch of the Everettian multiverse, and what justifies the interpretation of the squared amplitutdes as probabilities?
-There are several responses to the probability issue.
-The Deutsch-Wallace program understands probability in terms of the betting preferences of agents within the multiverse, which uses a decision-theoretic representation theorem to prove that the agent's credences must satisfy the Born rule, on pain of irrationality (e.g. \cite{deutsch1999}, \cite{Wallace2012}).
-The Sebens-Carroll (\citeyear{sebenscarroll2016}) and McQueen-Vaidman (\citeyear{mcqueenvaidman2018}) programs understand probability in terms of self-locating uncertainty of a localized agent on some branch, employing certain epistemic principles -- such as ``separability'' or ``symmetry'' -- to prove that the agent's self-locating uncertainty must satisfy the Born rule.
+How should we make sense of this probability when every measurement outcome occurs on some branch of the Everettian multiverse, and what justifies the interpretation of the squared amplitudes as probabilities? \xx{Several responses have been proposed.} The decision-theoretic program understands probability in terms of the betting preferences of agents within the multiverse, and uses decision-theoretic considerations to prove that the agent's credences must satisfy the Born rule, on pain of irrationality (e.g. \cite{deutsch1999}, \cite{Wallace2012}).
+The Sebens-Carroll (\citep{sebenscarroll2016}) and McQueen-Vaidman (\citep{mcqueenvaidman2018}) programs understand probability in terms of self-locating uncertainty of a localized agent on some branch, employing certain epistemic principles to prove that the agent's self-locating uncertainty must satisfy the Born rule.